apache/trafficcontrol/docs/source/development/traffic_monitor_golang.rst

                         |   --------------     --------------  |                                              -----------------------
                         ...                                    ...

-:sup:`1`Technically, some stages which are one-to-one simply call the next stage as a function.
+.. [#f1] Technically, some stages which are one-to-one simply call the next stage as a function.
 For example, the Fetcher calls the Handler as a function in the same microthread.
 But this isn't architecturally significant.

 Stat Pipeline